Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 So we've found 2 rows of pins that -at first sight- could be UART ports.
 The first thing you wanna do is find out if any of those contacts is useless.
 There's a very simple trick I use to help find useless pads:
-Flash a bright light from the backside of the PCB and look at it directly up front.
+Flash a bright light from the backside of the PCB and look at it from directly above.
 This is what that looks like:

 ![2nd Serial Port - No Headers](https://i.imgur.com/g0REmPG.jpg)